-A humanist funeral is a non-religious ceremony celebrating the life of someone who has died.
-This kind of service may be led by a celebrant, or you could simply arrange your own memorial with your loved one’s ashes present.
+A humanist funeral service is a type of non-religious ceremony celebrating the life of someone who has died.
+This may be led by a humanist celebrant, or you could simply arrange your own non-religious memorial with your loved one’s ashes present.

-A humanist funeral is a ceremony celebrating the life of someone who has died without mentioning a religion or god.
-This kind of service is often led by a celebrant, who guides guests through any readings and music.
+A humanist funeral service is a ceremony celebrating the life of someone who has died without mentioning a religion or god.
+This kind of service is often led by a humanist celebrant who guides guests through any readings and music.